 New lives: Rescuing women from the sex trade

-Now 5 years old, Rethreaded employs 19 women, 12 of whom are survivors of the sex trade.
-The women are trained to work in inventory, sales or production roles.
+Now 5 years old, Rethreaded employs 19 women, 12 of whom were sex workers.